 (2) A person who is taken to be a local legal practitioner under section 36 of the Act must notify the Board immediately of any change in the person’s name, address, telephone or fax number, email address or employer.

+7A.
+Contributions to Guarantee Fund (s.
+337)

+For the purposes of section 337 of the Act the prescribed amount is $20.

+[Rule 3A inserted in Gazette 7 Apr 2009 p.
+1136.]

 Division 2 — Condition on local practising certificates: continuing professional development

 7. Terms used